What Is an Escort Vehicle?

 Escort car vehicles go with heavy haul transportation.
 They are also known as “pilot cars.”
 Escort/pilot vehicles are public safety vehicles.
 They are threatening devices to warn the public of a possible danger as well.

 Generally, escort/pilot vehicles have a CB radio or other two-way radio to connect with each other.
 This coordination is key, as the positioning of the escort/pilot vehicle can change.
 For example, if traveling on a two-lane road, the single escort will position itself in front of the load.
 However, on a four-or more-lane road, the escort positions itself behind the load.

-Please be noted that depending on the size of the load, the load may require more escorts.
-Generally, one Escort in the front and one in the rear.
+Please note that depending on the size of the load, the load may require more escorts.
+Usually, this means one escort in the front and one in the rear.

-An escort car normally carries a noticeable “OVERSIZED LOAD” signs that caution other roadway occupants that a heavy load is following.
-Usually, escorts are equipped with flags, flashing lights that catch the eye of others on the road, and a CB radio for connecting with the trucker driving the oversized load.
+An escort car normally carries a noticeable “OVERSIZED LOAD” sign that cautions other roadway occupants that a heavy load is following.
+Usually, escorts also have flags and flashing lights that catch the eye of others on the road.
+Finally, they will typically have a CB radio for connecting with the trucker driving the oversized load.
 These pilot cars also carry maps and emergency equipment, such as fire extinguishers and first aid kits, in case unforeseen circumstances occur to arise.